Courtney Rennicke Ph.D.

 LATEST POST

-Dr. Rennicke specializes in attachment-focused approaches (DDP, AEDP) to working with adults, children and families.
-She is passionate about helping people and families understand their stories in order to form stronger connections within themselves and with others.
-Dr. Rennicke also enjoys teaching other mental health professionals, parents and organizations about how attachment based principles can improve the quality of their lives and the culture of their groups.
+Hello!
+My foundation in working with clients and families comes from attachment-focused approaches DDP, AEDP that focus on how our relationships have impacted our capacities to feel and express emotion and cope with the joys and challenges of life.
+I am passionate about helping people, families, and organizations understand their stories of adaptation in order to form stronger connections within themselves and with others.
+I am energized by teaching other mental health professionals, parents and organizations about how attachment based principles can improve the quality of their lives and the culture of their groups.

 SPECIALIZATION

-Dr. Rennicke emphasizes creating an atmosphere of emotional safety where learning one on one in supervision or amongst a group can feel grounded in order to play, explore and soar in your professional development.
-Dr. Rennicke has provided workshops and trainings in the United States, Finland, the Czech Republic, United Kingdom, Kenya, New Zealand and Australia and has observed that what is unifying across all these places is people’s remarkable dedication and tenacity in trying to connect with vulnerable children, and of course the unending awe sparked by resiliency.
+I first began my journey with Dyadic Developmental Psychotherapy (DDP in 2007.
+When I teach or supervise other professionals, I emphasize creating an atmosphere of emotional safety that celebrates the diversity of identities of who I teach and cultures where I teach, so that trainees can feel affirmed to play, explore and soar in their professional development.
+I have provided workshops and trainings in the United States, Finland, Greece, the Czech Republic, United Kingdom, North Macedonia, Kenya, New Zealand and Australia and has observed that what is unifying across all these countries is people’s remarkable dedication and tenacity in trying to connect with vulnerable children, and of course the unending awe sparked by resiliency.

 EDUCATION